Take a moment in this elegant rose garden created by Lady Granville, aunt to HM The Queen

 The Granville Garden is named after its creator, Lady Rose Bowes-Lyon, who was aunt to Her Majesty The Queen and wife of the Earl of Granville, the second Governor of Northern Ireland.

 Lady Granville loved gardening and spent years developing this elegant garden on the west lawn during the 1940s and 1950s.

-Today, you can explore this elegant garden and enjoy the wonderful fragrance in spring and summer, when beds full of beautiful roses come into bloom.
+Today, you can enjoy the wonderful fragrance in spring and summer, when beds full of beautiful roses come into bloom.